Hareekshith/Hareekshith/readme.md

-# 👋 Hey there!
-I'm Hareekshith
+# 🧠 Brain: ON | 🔐 Firewall: Active | 👋 Meet Hareekshith

 I'm a passionate developer who loves building useful and impactful software.
 I'm also a CyberSecurity novice, learning the fundamentals of how things work!